- March 6, 2019

 Interviewing is a relatively small component of the law school application process.
 Not many schools offer interviews, and those that do primarily offer them on an invitation-only basis.

 If you have the opportunity to interview at a school, though, be sure to take it.
 Be prepared to discuss in detail any aspect of your application (including resume, academic record, work experience, and the contents of your essays), and to answer the common question, “Why do you want to go to our school specifically?”
+Please click here for six ways to nail your law school admissions interview.

 • Fall semester grades